sodadata/docs/soda-cl/schema.md

 Rather than specifying exact parameters for column changes, you can use the `when schema changes` validation key to warn or fail when indistinct changes occur in a dataset.

 This type of validation key requires a **Soda Cloud** account.
-If you have connected Soda Core to a Soda Cloud account, Soda Core pushes check results to your cloud account where Soda Cloud stores all the previously-measured, historic values for your checks in the Cloud Metric Store.
+Soda Library pushes check results to your account where Soda Cloud stores all the previously-measured, historic values for your checks in the Cloud Metric Store.
 SodaCL can then use these stored values to establish a relative state against which to evaluate future schema checks.
-Therefore, you must have a created and [connected a Soda Cloud account]({% link soda-library/configure.md %}) to use schema evolution checks.

 Soda Cloud must have at least two measurements to yield a check result.
 In other words, the first time you run a scan to execute a schema evolution check, Soda returns no results because it has nothing against which to compare; the second scan that executes the check yields a check result.
 {% include code-header.html %}